hashinami46/sakamichi-app-ts-cli/README.md

 - PyCriCodecs

 ## 🛠️ Installation and Setup
+The installation tutorial below is only for linux user.
+So, if you using windows, just search for the libs installation tutorial.
 ### 🐇 Quick Installation
 You can easily run `bash install.sh` for quick setup.
 Try install the libs manually if you facing an error.\
 For downloading mobame assets, you need to setup your credentials in `.config/secrets.credentials.json`.
 Just fill the `refresh_token` and this app will autogenerate the `access_token`.